Email Settings

 Mailgun

-This is an example of a configuration using Mailgun email service:
+Here is an example of a configuration using the Mailgun email service:

 - SMTP_HOST=smtp.eu.mailgun.org